MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 ## SIEM agent connection

-To enable Cloud App Security to connect to your SIEM, add **outbound port 443** for the following IP addresses to your firewall's allowlist:
+To enable Defender for Cloud Apps to connect to your SIEM, add **outbound port 443** for the following IP addresses to your firewall's allowlist:

 |Data center|IP addresses|
 |----|----|